edisplay/RCB_TA_notes/week-2-html-css-bootstrap-three-days/lesson-plan-1.1.md

 * Review your partners pull request
 * If all looks good, merge in their pull request
-* After merged, making sure you are in your master branch, run `git pull origin master` to pull down their changes locally
+* After merged, making sure you are in your master branch, type `git pull origin master` to pull down their changes locally
 * Review on your computer to make sure you have their changes
 ----

-### 5. Instructor Do (15 minutes)
+### 6. Instructor Do (15 minutes)

 * Typography
     * Serif fonts have lines on the edges of the characters